Newark Liberty International Airport: Station expansion

-In 2014, the Board of Commissioners approved a formal proposal to extend the PATH to Newark Airport.
-On January 11, 2017, the Port Authority released its 10-year capital plan that included $1.7 billion for the extension.
-Under the plan, construction was projected to start in 2020, with service in 2026.
-As of April 2023, the plan for the station was changed to prioritize providing access from the station to the surrounding neighborhood with preliminary design and planning work for the station expansion underway.
-The PATH train extension is "being deferred to a future capital plan" due to a "current funding shortfall".
-On March 22, 2024, the Port Authority approved the $160 million station expansion project that will construct a pedestrian bridge from the station to a plaza off of Frelinghuysen Avenue accessible to pedestrians and cyclists with a drop off area for people coming by car or bus.
-The project no longer includes an extension of the PATH train but will preserve a right of way in case the line is ever extended.
-The project is scheduled to be completed in 2026.
+AirTrain replacement

 In January 2019, New Jersey Governor Phil Murphy announced a plan for a $2 billion replacement project for AirTrain Newark.
 Murphy stated that replacement is necessary because the system is reaching the end of its projected 25-year life and is subject to persistent delays and breakdowns.
 The Port Authority would be responsible for funding the project.
 In October 2019, the Port Authority board approved the replacement project with an estimated cost of $2.05 billion.
 On May 5, 2021, the Port Authority issued requests for proposals to four teams.
 In December 2023, the Port Authority announced that the Austrian company Doppelmayr had been awarded the contract to replace the existing train system with a modern cable car system.
 The contract includes operating costs for 20 years and is close to $1 billion.
 The new AirTrain is scheduled to open in 2029.

 Bus

 NJ Transit

 NJ Transit buses operate northbound local service to Irvington, Downtown Newark and Newark Penn Station, where connections are available to the PATH and NJ Transit rail lines.
 The go bus 28 is a bus rapid transit line to Downtown Newark, Newark Broad Street Station and Bloomfield Station.
 Southbound service travels to Elizabeth, Lakewood, Toms River and intermediate points.
 NJ transit also operates bus routes 37, 62, 67 and 107 to EWR.